HiddenFiles.jl Documentation

 julia> using Pkg

 julia> Pkg.add("HiddenFiles") Updating registry at `~/.julia/registries/General.toml` Resolving package versions...
-Installed HiddenFiles ─ v0.1.3 Updating `~/work/HiddenFiles.jl/HiddenFiles.jl/docs/Project.toml` [d01c2003] ~ HiddenFiles v0.1.3 `~/work/HiddenFiles.jl/HiddenFiles.jl` ⇒ v0.1.3 Updating `~/work/HiddenFiles.jl/HiddenFiles.jl/docs/Manifest.toml` [d01c2003] ~ HiddenFiles v0.1.3 `~/work/HiddenFiles.jl/HiddenFiles.jl` ⇒ v0.1.3 Precompiling project... ✓ HiddenFiles 1 dependency successfully precompiled in 1 seconds.
-7 already precompiled.
+Installed HiddenFiles ─ v0.1.3 Updating `~/work/HiddenFiles.jl/HiddenFiles.jl/docs/Project.toml` [d01c2003] ~ HiddenFiles v0.1.3 `~/work/HiddenFiles.jl/HiddenFiles.jl` ⇒ v0.1.3 Updating `~/work/HiddenFiles.jl/HiddenFiles.jl/docs/Manifest.toml` [d01c2003] ~ HiddenFiles v0.1.3 `~/work/HiddenFiles.jl/HiddenFiles.jl` ⇒ v0.1.3 Precompiling project...
+308.1 ms ✓ HiddenFiles 1 dependency successfully precompiled in 1 seconds.
+52 already precompiled.
+1 dependency precompiled but a different version is currently loaded.
+Restart julia to access the new version.
+Otherwise, loading dependents of this package may trigger further precompilation to work with the unexpected version.

 Documentation